Clinery1/zLox-treewalk/README.md

 (if needed e.g., strings).
 The final result of the expression computation is then reallocated with the program "global" allocator to be used elsewhere (or immediately discarded) and the arena is cleared.

+# A note about Chapter 10
+Due to my low skill level in manually managing memory, I kind of backed myself in a corner with the environments and LoxFunctions.
+I got native functions working, but couldn't figure out how I could store the environment and NOT have it leak when we inevitably just discard the value.
+This is why we should have a garbage collector.
+I am sure I can figure it out later, but I am just not in the headspace to figure it out right now, so this project is being abandoned in favor of cLox.

+I will still be reading the rest of jLox again, but moving to implementing cLox.

 # List of differences to the book